ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

 >     -   `Length` is 32-bit value of utf-8 encoded app domain name length in bytes
 >     -   `EncodedDomainName` id `Length`-byte utf-8 encoded app domain name
 > -   `Timestamp` 64-bit unix epoch time of the signing operation
-> -   `Payload` is a variable-length binary string.
+> -   `Payload` is a variable-length binary string
+> -   `utf8_encode` produces plain byte string with no length prefixes.

 Let's reimplement this in Python.
-Endianness of some integers is not specified so we must look into some example -- for example, Tonkeeper: https://github.com/tonkeeper/wallet/blob/77992c08c663dceb63ca6a8e918a2150c75cca3a/src/tonconnect/ConnectReplyBuilder.ts#L42.
+Endianness of some integers is not specified so we must look into some example -- for example, you may refer to Tonkeeper implementation: [ConnectReplyBuilder.ts](https://github.com/tonkeeper/wallet/blob/77992c08c663dceb63ca6a8e918a2150c75cca3a/src/tonconnect/ConnectReplyBuilder.ts#L42).

 ```python
 received_timestamp = 1674392728